qpeckin/steam-trade-farm/README.md

 -The default settings use steam items, you can change if you want -Dont forget to leave a star if you like the script
 -I dont provide help, very easy setup

+-Make sure your account 1 have a lot of steam items [backgrounds, cards, icons...]
 ```

 ## Author